Man charged with Mt Roskill murder, police name second man on the run

 James, 23, was shot inside a Kainga Ora house on Glass Rd in Mt Roskill on December 23.

-Auckland City detectives, along with Hawke's Bay officers, have arrested an Auckland man who was found at a Napier address overnight.
+Auckland City detectives, along with Hawke's Bay officers, arrested an Auckland man who was found at a Napier address overnight.

 He has been charged with James' murder and with wounding with intent to injure in relation to two other victims of the alleged attack.

-The man, aged 33, is scheduled to appear in Hastings District Court this afternoon.
+The man, aged 33, is appeared in Hastings District Court this afternoon briefly, and did not apply for bail.

-"I want to acknowledge the investigation team, who has put in some long hours working right through the Christmas and New Year period on what was a 'whodunnit' homicide," Detective Inspector Scott Beard said.
+He was granted interim name suppression until at least his next court date, in the Auckland High Court on February 2.

+Wearing a white t-shirt and mask, he waved to a female supporter who was in tears at the back of the courtroom, before being led out of the courtroom into the cells.

-"While it's good to have made an arrest in this case, our investigation is ongoing and our focus is firmly on locating Sam Thomsen.
+Speaking earlier, Detective Inspector Scott Beard said the police investigation was "ongoing and our focus is firmly on locating Sam Thomsen.

 "The family of Brian James are relieved and grateful at the progress being made.